unixwzrd/unixwzrd.github.io/html/index.md

 **Parental alienation** is an extremely harmful form of child abuse, where one parent manipulates a child to reject the other parent.
 This can fracture families, leading to long-term psychological and emotional damage.
 Despite its impact, parental alienation often goes unrecognized in family courts, leading to harmful custody decisions.

 Using **AI** and **data analytics**, we aim to identify early signs of alienation through patterns in communication and family dynamics.
-These tools offer new insights into custody decisions, ensuring they are made in the child’s best interest.
+These tools offer new insights into custody decisions, ensuring they are made in the child's best interest.

 At **Distributed Thinking Systems**, we are committed to providing solutions that empower families and help children maintain healthy relationships with both parents.